 Figure 35-y – Another Example of TWT agreements negotiation

 In this example, AP MLD has three affiliated APs: AP 1 operates on 2.4 GHz band, AP 2 operates on 5 GHz band, and AP 3 operates on 6 GHz band.
 Non-AP STA 1 affiliated with the non-AP MLD sends a TWT element in a TWT setup frame to AP 1 affiliated with the AP MLD.
 The TWT element sent by non-AP STA 1 indicates the link of AP 2 to request one link to be setup TWT agreement (one link between AP 2 and non-AP STA 2), and is with a value of Request TWT in the TWT Command field and with the TWT Request field equal to 1.
-AP 1 affiliated with the AP MLD sends a TWT element in a TWT setup frame to non-AP STA 1 affiliated with the non-AP MLD and the TWT element sent by AP 1 indicates the links of AP 2 with a value of Accept TWT in the TWT Command field and with the TWT Request field equal to 0.
+AP 1 affiliated with the AP MLD sends a TWT element in a TWT setup frame to non-AP STA 1 affiliated with the non-AP MLD and the TWT element sent by AP 1 indicates the link of AP 2 with a value of Accept TWT in the TWT Command field and with the TWT Request field equal to 0.
 A successful TWT agrement is setup on one link (link 2 between AP 2 and non-AP STA 2).
-In another instance, the link 2 in this TWT negotiation can be replaced by link 1, then a successful TWT agrement is setup on link 1 (link 1 between AP 1 and non-AP STA 1)
+In another instance, the link 2 in this TWT negotiation can be replaced by link 1, then a successful TWT agrement is setup on link 1 (link 1 between AP 1 and non-AP STA 1).

 TGbe Editor: please modify Clause 9.4.2.199 of 802.11ax D8.0 as follows: